AE86Trueno/AE86Trueno/README.md

 ## Hi there 👋
-I'm a senior Cloud and Platform Engineer.
+Welcome to my Github corner.
 I'm passionate in building AWS Infrastructure using Github Actions as my CI/CD.
 My main IaC tool are Terraform and Cloudformation.

 ## Profile Views

 <h2 align="center"> <img src="https://komarev.com/ghpvc/?username=AE86trueno" alt="Andrew" /> <h2>

 <!--
 **AE86Trueno/AE86Trueno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.